konvoulgaris/kafka-mock-source/README.md

     - **Options**: String
   - `amount`: Defines the size of the pool of correlation IDs available for selection.
 If set to 5, each sample can correlate with any of those 5 IDs.
     - **Options**: Positive Integers
+  - `source`: Defines a source file from where we get the correlation IDs from, instead of generating them randomly.
+    - **Options**: A path to valid JSON file of an array of strings.

 + `data`: Defines the types of data to be generated for each entry.
   - **Options**: List of key-value pairs

+**NOTE:** `correlation.amount` and `correlation.source` cannot be set at the same time.

 ### Supported Data Types